Ulana Suprun: Minister of Healthcare

 On 12 July 2016, President Petro Poroshenko announced his support for a proposal by Prime Minister Volodymyr Groysman to appoint Suprun as First Deputy Minister of Healthcare.
 She had previously been serving as an advisor to the Committee on Health of the Verkhovna Rada since 2015.
 After serving for a week, Suprun was elevated to the position of acting Minister of Healthcare.
 She was succeeded as Deputy Minister by Pavlo Kovtonyuk, Oleksandr Linchevsky, and Oksana Syvak.

 On 30 November 2016, ten resolutions regarding laying the foundations for reforming the Ukrainian healthcare system, as well as resolving operational issues in the management of the medical sector were adopted by the Government.
 Specifically, the resolutions focused on healthcare financing reform, development of a national health strategy, establishment of hospital districts, approving of licensing conditions for the conduct of economic activities for the production of medicinal products, as well as two resolutions which allocated more than ₴867 million to healthcare reform.

 On 1 April 2017, the Government and the Ministry of Healthcare launched the Affordable Medicines program, and allocated ₴500 million to the program.
 Through the program, patients would receive medications for cardiovascular disease, type 2 diabetes, and bronchial asthma for free or with a small surcharge.
 By that July, 6,179 pharmacies had begun taking part in the program.
 By August, the program was allocated an additional ₴20 million for further growth.
 On 8 June 2017, the Verkhovna Rada adopted the Draft-Law #6327, which would introduce a new model of financing the healthcare system in Ukraine.
 On 19 October, the Verkhovna Rada passed the law on its second reading.
 It went into effect on 30 January 2018.

 After being conferred Ukrainian citizenship, and submitting all necessary paperwork in compliance with Ukrainian law, Ukraine's immigration service has confirmed several times that her citizenship status does not violate Ukrainian law.
-Ihor Mosiychuk, a former deputy of the Verkhovna Rada, filed a nuisance case against Suprun which argued that she could no longer remain an acting minister for more than a month because of his poor understanding of the nomination procedures in Ukraine's Cabinet of Ministers.
-On 5 February 2019, a Kiev court ruled that Suprun could not sign documents but could remain an acting minister because of this.
+Ihor Mosiychuk, a former deputy of the Verkhovna Rada, filed a nuisance case against Suprun which argued that she could no longer remain an acting minister for more than a month due to concerns around her citizenship status.
+On 5 February 2019, a Kyiv court ruled that Suprun could not sign documents but could remain an acting minister because of this.
 On 14 February, the court reversed their own decision, allowing Suprun to continue serving as acting Minister of Healthcare.
 Mosiychuk's case has since been dismissed.

 Critics opposed to the medical reforms began referring to Suprun derogatorily, employing the moniker Dr. Death (лікар-смерть).
-It continues to reappear in several websites, some of which are notorious traffickers in disinformation.
+It continues to reappear in several websites.
 She left the position on 29 August 2019, after Zoriana Skaletska was appointed Minister of Healthcare in the Honcharuk Government.